tshepang/blog/content/A Serbian Film (2010).md

 categories = ['movies']
 +++

 Less shocking than I expected, given how notorious it is.
-It\'s also not badly-made, and the story not so bad, though it would be nice to know what the point of it all is.
+It's also not badly-made, and the story not so bad, though it would be nice to know what the point of it all is.